Multivariate Analysis of Mixed Data: The R Package PCAmixdata: PCA with metrics

 \paragraph{Standard MCA.} The data table to be analyzed by MCA comprises $n$ observations described by $p$ categorical variables and it is represented by the $n \times p$ matrix $\bX$.
-Each categorical variable has $m_j$ levels and the sum of the $m_j$ is equal to $m$.
-In the pre-processing step each level is coded as a binary variable and the $n \times m$ indicator matrix $\bG$ is constructed.
-Usually, MCA is performed by applying standard Correspondence Analysis (CA) to the indicator matrix.
-In CA the factor scores of the rows and (respectively) columns of the data table are obtained by applying PCA on two different matrices: the matrix of the row profiles and the matrix of the column profiles.
-Here, we provide a way to calculate the factor scores of MCA from a single PCA with metrics.
+Each categorical variable has $m_j$ levels and the sum of the $m_j$'s is equal to $m$.
+In the pre-processing step, each level is coded as a binary variable and the $n \times m$ indicator matrix $\bG$ is constructed.
+Usually MCA is performed by applying standard Correspondence Analysis (CA) to this indicator matrix.
+Here, we provide different ways to calculate the factor coordinates of MCA by applying a single PCA with metrics to the indicator matrix $\bG$.

-Let $\bZ$ now denote the centered indicator matrix.
-The $n$ rows (observations) are weighted by $\frac{1}{n}$ and the $m$ columns (levels) are weighted by $\frac{n}{n_s}$, the inverse of the frequency of the level $s$, where $n_s$ denotes the number of observations that belong to the $s$th level.
+Let $\bZ$ now denote the centered indicator matrix $\bG$.
+The $n$ rows (observations) are usually weighted by $\frac{1}{n}$ and the $m$ columns (levels) are weighted by $\frac{n}{n_s}$, the inverse of the frequency of the level $s$, where $n_s$ denotes the number of observations that belong to the $s$th level.
 It gives $\bN=\frac{1}{n}\mathbb{I}_n$ and $\bM=\mbox{diag}(\frac{n}{n_s},s=1\ldots,m)$.
-This metric $\bM$ indicates that the distance between two observations is a weighted euclidean distance in the spirit of the $\chi^2$ distance in CA. This distance gives more importance to rare levels.
+This metric $\bM$ indicates that the distance between two observations is a weighted euclidean distance similar to the $\chi^2$ distance in CA. This distance gives more importance to rare levels.
 The total inertia of $\bZ$ with this distance and the weights $\frac{1}{n}$ is equal to $m-p$.
-The GSVD of $\bZ$ with these metrics allows to calculate directly the matrix $\bF$ of the factor scores of the observations from (\ref{coord_indiv}).
-The factor scores of the levels however are not calculated directly from (\ref{coord_var}).
-Let $\bA^*$ denote the matrix of the factor scores of the levels.
-We have:
+The GSVD of $\bZ$ with these metrics allow a direct calculation using (\ref{coord_indiv}) the matrix $\bF$ of the factor coordinates of the observations (the principal components).The factor coordinates of the levels however are not obtained directly from the loading matrix $\bA$ defined in (\ref{coord_var}) but from:

-Note that this result is different from the result of PCA with metrics where the scores of the columns are given by $\bA=\bV \bLambda$.
-The proof of this result is given in Appendix \ref{demo}.

-The usual properties of MCA are the following. \begin{itemize} \item[-] Each score $a^*_{si}$ is the mean value of the (normalized) factor scores of the observations that belong to level $s$ :
+to get back the barycentric property recalled in (\ref{baryprop}) which is central to the interpretation of the results in MCA.
+The usual properties in MCA are: \begin{itemize} \item[-] Each coordinate $a^*_{si}$ (element of $\bA^*$) is the mean value of the (standardized) factor coordinates of the observations that belong to level $s$: